 Pioneer’s DVR-A03/103 supports rewriting to DVD-RW media.
 The SuperDrive/iDVD combo doesn’t, at least not at this point.
 The SuperDrive writes to standard 4.7GB DVD-R discs, available from

-in packs of five for a suggested retail price of $49.95.
+The Apple Store in packs of five for a suggested retail price of $49.95.

 However, there are some obstacles for HP to overcome with its new drive.
 Three competing standards — DVD+RW, DVD-RW and DVD-RAM — are vying for market supremacy, confusing compatibility issues and keeping prices high, according to ZDNet.
 In addition to HP’s backing, the DVD+RW format has the support of Dell Computer, Sony, Philips Electronics, Mitsubishi Chemical, Ricoh, Thomson Multimedia, and Yamaha.